Some drugs have rules or requirements

 You can use our online formulary, the "Approved Drug List," to look up a drug to see if there are requirements that you try other drugs first, or get prior authorization, or any other coverage detail.

 When you use the Approved Drug List to look up a drug, you may see abbreviations next to it indicating a restriction or limitation on how and when Priority Health will cover it.
 Below is our key to those requirements and limitations.

 B/D: Part B vs. Part D coverage

-You'll pay for some drugs differently depending on whether they are covered by your medical plan (Medicare Part B, you pay 20% coinsurance) or your drug plan (Medicare Part D, you pay your prescription copay).
+You'll pay for some drugs differently depending on whether they are covered by your medical plan (Medicare Part B, you pay your part B coinsurance) or your drug plan (Medicare Part D, you pay your prescription copay or coinsurance).
 It depends on the use and setting of the drug.

 HI: Home infusion

 This means that the prescription drug may be covered under your medical benefit (Part A or B) instead of your prescription drug plan (Part D).

 This prescription may be available only at certain pharmacies.